noahehall/theBookOfNoah/0current/aws/0aws.md

 ### tags

-- to ensure expected tags are automatically displayed in dashboard columns, they must be case-sensitive
+- to ensure expected tags are automatically displayed in dashboard columns, they must match case-sensitive
   - i.e. `Name` !== `name`
   - in the new UI you can now add specific tags